hjmangalam/parsyncfp/README.md

 ###  Good example 4

-parsyncfp-list --NP=8 --chunksize=500k --fromlist=/home/hjm/dl550 \
+parsyncfp-list --NP=8 --chunksize=500M --fromlist=/home/hjm/dl550 \
 hjm@moo:/home/hjm/testparsync

 where

 - if you use the '--fromlist' option, you cannot use explicit source dirs (all the files come from the file of files (which require full path names)
-- that the '--chunksize' format can use human abbreviations (k or K for kilo).
+- that the '--chunksize' format can use human abbreviations (M or m for Mega).

 ### Error Example 1